About us

 The region is defined by the Murray and Murrumbidgee Rivers and is often referred to as "The Plains."
 Known for its expansive flat landscapes, it is a predominantly agricultural area where broad horizons, open skies, and fertile soils shape both the environment and the communities who live here.

-The region serviced by South West Arts comprises of six Government Areas:
+The region serviced by South West Arts comprises of five Government Areas:

 The Team